MHickey2/Where-Evil-Dwells/README.md

 - The audience of the site could encompass a number of age groups and there would generally not be any limitation on who could avail of the quiz.
 - Would probably require some access to digital technology.
 - May be useful for a user who has spare time and enjoys using decision making to solve a mystery.
+- Someone who likes interaction in their gaming.

  <br/>